Move

 operator functions \(\delta \in \Delta(s)\) are described by a set

-that is generated by move generators,
+of instantiations of Moves that is generated by move generators,

-like the operations moves
+like the operations moves.

 As an example, for candidate solutions that are linear permutations, a